 Water seekers.
 Dowsers.
 People with the supposed ability to find water with a stick.
 It's… look, it's uninteresting.
 Sorry, dowsers.
 Sorry sceptics.
 I know you all have something to say on the subject, but I just don't care.
 Probably that's unfair of me, but… y'know.

-Anyway point is, let's see how this works in In Search Of… We know the show can make Bigfoot, alien abductions and shark worship interesting, but those are pretty interesting to start with.
+Anyway, let's see how this works in In Search Of… We know the show can make Bigfoot, alien abductions and shark worship interesting, but those are pretty interesting to start with.
 How does it do with something really dull?
 Let's find out.